fmoessbauer/LibMVC/README.md

 ### Documentation

-To build the documentation for all headers using doxygen, call `make doc` in the build directory.
+To build the documentation for all headers using doxygen, call `ninja doc` in the build directory.

 ## How to use